PrathamSolanki/spam-classifier/README.md

 Data taken from http://spamassassin.apache.org/publiccorpus/.

-Feel free to update the vocabulary list for high frequency words in a spam email.
+Feel free to update the vocabulary list for high frequency words in spam emails.